sagemath/trac_to_gh/Issue 7632.md

 # Issue 7632: Add to developer's guide information how to write portable code.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7632

 Original creator: drkirkby